warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/cross-compile/libre_anyka_app/README.md

 - `-w <width>` [ default 1280 ]
 - `-h <height>` [ default 720 ]
 - `-m <motion_minimum_record_seconds>` [ default 0 disabled ]

+*NOTE: the width and height applies to the preview image.
+It is recommended to use smaller than 640x480 so that it uses the sub-stream.
+RTSP and video recording will always use main resolution*

 # Compiling